shauryanegi/novartis-hack-challenge/README.md

 This is not a Novartis website.
 Information on this site is solely for purposes of the hiring challenge and is hosted on the HackerEarth website.

 Know more about the Hiring challenges by - https://www.instagram.com/hackerearth/

+# LightGBM is a gradient boosting framework that uses tree based learning algorithms.
+It is designed to be distributed and efficient with the following advantages:

+    Faster training speed and higher efficiency.

+    Lower memory usage.

+    Better accuracy.

+    Support of parallel and GPU learning.

+    Capable of handling large-scale data.